zak23/flexpress-wp/README.md

 ## 🔧 Recent Fixes

+### Join Now CTA Fallback Removal (November 2025)

+- Removed hardcoded fallback image in `wp-content/themes/flexpress/template-parts/join-now-cta.php`.
+- Image column now renders only when a CTA image is configured in FlexPress settings or legacy Customizer key; otherwise the content expands full width.
+- No synchronous asset is emitted for a missing image; CDN optimizer still applies when present.
+- Docs: Theme README updated accordingly.

 ### Settings Save Robustness (October 2025)

 - Problem: Saving one settings page (e.g., Featured On) cleared unrelated settings because only posted fields were saved.